On the edge of the Paris metropolis – France

 On a larger scale the site plays an important role in the preservation of the regional ecological corridor of the Orge Valley.
 On the local scale, situated in an increasingly urbanized territory it acts as a multifunctional natural space, a pole of biodiversity and a recreational space for urban dwellers.
 The preservation of these spaces become indispensable to maintain the presence of natural spaces with high ecological quality nature in the metropolitan areas.

-Leading planner: Rethink – architecture, urban planning; www.rethink.fr
+Office Rethink – architecture, urban planning; www.rethink.fr

-Team: FORS, sociologists; MTA, landscape architects; OGE, ecologists; TRIOG, specialist in agriculture;
+In a team with: FORS, sociologists; MTA, landscape architects; OGE, ecologists; TRIOG, specialist in agriculture;

 About the office